LCC-CIT/CS295N-CourseMaterials/Labs/Lab07/Lab7Instructions_CS295N.md

 Add repositories and unit tests to your web site.

-1. Create a repository interface for each of your DbSet classes.
+1. Create a repository interface for the DbSet class that is based on your "top level" model.

+   (For example, if I have a User class that is part of my Review class, then, for this lab assignment, I just need to create IReviewRepository.)
-2. Create a "real" repository for each DbSet
+2. Create a "real" repository based on the interface above.
-3. Replace the code in your controller methods that uses your DB context with code that uses the repositories.
-This will require adding dependency injection for your repositories.
+3. Replace the code in your controller methods that uses your DB context with code that uses the repository.
+This will require adding dependency injection for your repository.
 4. In your test project, write a fake repository
-5. Add unit tests to test your controller methods.
+5. Add unit tests to tests for at least two of your controller methods.